phelps-matthew/Cosmological-Perturbations/README.md

 ## Undergrad Research

 In the gifs below, the blue arrow represents the magnetic field of a nanoparticle (magnetiziation vector, specifically).
 The green and red vectors are static and oscillating external magnetic fields, respectively.
-The equations that describe the motion of the nanoparticles magnetic field (blue vector) are non-linear and have to be solved numerically.
+The equations that describe the motion of the nanoparticle's magnetic field (blue vector) are non-linear and have to be solved numerically.

 In fact, the form of these equations make many parallels to equations that describe a physical pendulum.